Inferring the spins of merging black holes in the presence of data-quality issues: What is a glitch residual?

 \section{What is a glitch residual?}

-Just as the presence of Gaussian noise introduces statistical uncertainties in our estimates of astrophysical parameters like BH masses and spins, it also introduces uncertainty in our reconstruction of the glitch. \textit{The subtraction of any inferred glitch realization will thus result in some non-zero residual glitch SNR.} Throughout this paper we adopt the optimal SNR, $\rho =\sqrt{\langle \mathbf{h}|\mathbf{h}\rangle}$.
+Just as the presence of Gaussian noise introduces statistical uncertainties in our estimates of astrophysical parameters like BH masses and spins, it also introduces uncertainty in our reconstruction of the glitch. \textit{The subtraction of any inferred glitch realization will thus result in some non-zero residual glitch SNR.} Throughout this paper we use the optimal SNR of a (glitch or CBC) template, $\rho =\sqrt{\langle \mathbf{h}|\mathbf{h}\rangle}$, as our measure of the loudness of that template.

 We quantify the residual SNR by simulating a large number of glitches at varying SNRs, inferring them with the methods of Sec.~\ref{sec:methodology}, and then subtracting a glitch realization from the data.
 The original ``true" glitches consist of $50$ draws from the glitch prior, scaled to $\mathrm{SNR}\in\{5, 10, 20, 30, 40, 50\}$, and simulated in Gaussian noise.
 We then infer posteriors on the parameters of these glitches, and consider the following methods of producing point estimates to subtract: the maximum-likelihood sample, a fair-draw, and the per-frequency median.
 The residual SNR